David-Ciz/CapsNets/README.md

 # CapsNets
-different implementations of Caps nets and their comparison
+Different implementations of Caps nets and their comparisons.